abhiwand/atk/python/intelanalytics/doc/source/ad_inst_IA.rst

 /etc/intelanalytics/rest-server/application.conf.tpl:
 -----------------------------------------------------

 The rest-server package only provides a configuration template called application.conf.tpl.
-**We need to copy and rename this file to application.conf and update host names and memory configurations.**
+We need to copy and rename this file to application.conf and update host names and memory configurations.
 First let's rename the file::

-    sudo cp /etc/intelanalytics/rest-server/application.conf.tpl /etc/intelanalytics/rest-server/application.conf
+    sudo cp /etc/intelanalytics/rest-server/application.conf.tpl
+        /etc/intelanalytics/rest-server/application.conf

+Note:
+The above command has been split for enhanced readability in some medias.
+It should be entered as a single line.

 Open the file with your editor of choice (we use vim for example)::

     sudo vim /etc/intelanalytics/rest-server/application.conf

-Note:
-    **The following has been revised for release 0.8.1.**

 All the changes that need to be made are at the top of the file.
 This is the section you want to look at::